HectorRicardo/simple-music-app/README.md

         etc..).
   - **Expectation 3**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.

+These are not all the expectations, but they are enough so I can give a rationale for the architecture that I'm about to present.

 To meet these expectations, the Android music app architecture is split into two
 parts: